Aiden0/local-data-eng-workshop/README.md

 airflow standalone
 ```

-and search for the dag gcs_to_duck_db and run it and monitor it on localhost:8080
+and search for the dag gcs_to_db and run it and monitor it on localhost:8080

 1. Now we are going to run out dbt models, and test the output of the models using the [dbt build](https://docs.getdbt.com/reference/commands/build) command: